Sugar Land City Services

 Texas’s deregulated energy market allows customers to select the electricity provider of their choice, as well as the ability to change service providers at any time.
-In Sugar Land, CenterPoint Energy provides and maintains the electric infrastructure for each electric distributor, enabling businesses and residents within the city limits access to the power grid with affordable rates.
+In Sugar Land, TX CenterPoint Energy provides and maintains the electric infrastructure for each electric distributor, enabling businesses and residents within the city limits access to the power grid with affordable rates.

-CenterPoint Energy is also the Sugar Land gas company, providing natural gas to Sugar Land.
+CenterPoint Energy is also the Sugar Land gas company, providing natural gas to the region.
 Large industrial consumers have other options for purchasing gas, including long-term contracts with rates varying on specific factors.

 Water & Wastewater

 Serving the incorporated city limits, the City of Sugar Land Water Utilities Division offers 24-hour on-call service and oversees the administration and operation of the city’s water production and treatment, water distribution, wastewater collection, wastewater treatment and customer service.
 The city’s water supply, winner of the Best Tasting Water in America (2019) by the AWWA, is a combination of well water and treated surface water from Oyster Creek and the Brazos River.

 Sugar Land residents enjoy communications infrastructure that is provided and maintained by AT&T, and is further distributed through several providers.

 Sugar Land Public Utilities

 When it comes to digitally connecting with the world, Sugar Land’s fiber optic network makes DSL high speed bandwidth and the option for high-speed internet service via cable more accessible than ever.

 Sugar Land city services can thrive due to the city’s unique location off major Interstate 69/U.S. Highway 59 and 90 and State Highway 6.
 Sugar Land has the infrastructure needed to transport goods throughout Texas and across the United States, as well as around the world.